HANICA-DWA/sep2021-project-opossum/README.md

 > Run all integration tests for backend.

 > **npm run test:e2e**
-> Run all e2e tests. (required some setup, info found in wcag-tool/chrome-extension/README.md)
+> Run all e2e tests. (requires some setup, info found in wcag-tool/chrome-extension/README.md)

 > **npm run lint**
 > Run eslint on all .js and .jsx files for both front- and backend.